Creating a Consolidation in a SmartSync Environment

 - This process takes longer than using the data from the local sync copy.

 - The consolidation takes place locally at the sync copy level.
-Client files hosted on SmartSync server can be used as entities in a consolidation in the same way as a file hosted on a file server.
+Client files hosted on Cloud or a SmartSync server can be used as entities in a consolidation in the same way as a file hosted on a file server.

 - The time required to complete the consolidation depends on the number of changes to sync, the type of consolidation, and the number of subsidiaries.